Carmen Jacqueline Ho

 Department of Global Health and Population

 I am a PhD Candidate at the University of Toronto in the Department of Political Science.
-Currently I hold a Fulbright Canada Award at Harvard University, where I am an Associate with the Takemi Program in International Health in the Department of Global Health and Population.
-I research the politics of social welfare provision, with a focus on maternal and child nutrition in Southeast Asia.
+Currently I hold a Fulbright Canada Award at Harvard University, where I am an Associate with the Takemi Program in International Health.
+In July 2018, I will join the University of Guelph as an Assistant Professor in Political Science and International Development Studies.

-At the Hospital for Sick Children (SickKids) Centre for Global Child Health, I am a Co-Investigator on the 2017-18 Catalyst Grant on the effect of national nutrition policies on health disparities.
-At the Munk School of Global Affairs, I am a Doctoral Fellow with the Asian Institute.
-I also held the 2016-17 Health and Human Rights Senior Doctoral Fellowship with the Comparative Program on Health and Society.
+My work has been supported by the Social Sciences and Humanities Council of Canada (SSHRC), Canadian Federation of University Women, International Development Research Centre (IDRC), and Ontario government.
+At the Hospital for Sick Children (SickKids) Centre for Global Child Health, I am a Co-Investigator on a Catalyst Grant.
+At the Munk School of Global Affairs, I held the Health and Human Rights fellowship with the Comparative Program on Health and Society.